supplied by Roger Carey

 Tony Court-holmes… they look like Gong, who remembers them.

-Roy Penfold… Was it really 20 years ago that the Dharmas were climbing the heights….time flies.
+Roy Penfold… Was it really that long ago that the Dharmas were climbing the heights….time flies.

 supplied by John Wilde David Miller, John Alexander Wilde and Philip George Thornton.

 Phil Gill……Photo taken a split second before the bus ploughed into the stage.